by Alice Von Kannon

 One copy in Edinburgh intrigued me.
 It had been cut out of its original covers and rebound in Morocco leather, with thirty-two pages of additional definitions tipped in, as well as newspaper clippings and period advertisements.
 A possible date for the rebinding was on one of the clippings, 1925.
 The binding was pasteboard, almost like a notebook, making it easy to write inside.

 Researchers don’t usually buy books that have been mucked up.
 I don’t want to try to read through someone else’s notes and highlighting.
-But the description of the work from the bookstore said this thing was doubtless the property of a writer, which interested me.
-They thought it might have belonged to Eric Partridge, the great 20th century lexicographer and author of many books on slang.
-They postulated that it could have been a research tool for a new, annotated edition of Grose – it’s the sort of thing Partridge wrote.
-The first version of Grose I owned was a gift from a friend, back in the 1990s, and it contained additional notes from Eric Partridge.
-Consequently, wondering if this thing belonged to him was a clever supposition, but the bookseller checked and found that Partridge’s handwriting wasn’t a match.
+But the description from the bookstore said this thing was doubtless the property of a writer, which interested me.
+They thought it might have belonged to Eric Partridge, the great 20th century lexicographer and slang expert, a man whose work I knew well.
+They thought it might have been a research tool for a new, annotated edition of Grose he published in 1931, but when they checked, the handwriting wasn’t a match.
 Also, the additional material at the back had nothing to do with slang, and was just too specific on things that would probably only interest someone writing an historical novel.

-The seller posted a picture, and to my surprise I felt an instantaneous little lurch of recognition.
-I’d just finished reading Jane Aiken Hodge’s biography, The Private World of Georgette Heyer, and I thought I recognized some of the unique handwriting, including a larger first letter with added serifs, aping illuminated manuscripts and calligraphy.
+The seller posted a picture, and to my surprise, I felt a little lurch of recognition.
+By sheer chance I’d just finished reading Jane Aiken Hodge’s biography, The Private World of Georgette Heyer, and I thought I recognized some of the unique handwriting, including a larger first letter with added serifs, aping illuminated manuscripts and calligraphy.
 I’d seen it in a very clear picture in Hodge's book, a heading on one of the drawings in Heyer’s meticulous research notes.
-However, I didn’t take it very seriously in my own mind, assuming it was just a coincidence.
+However, I didn’t take it very seriously, assuming it was just a coincidence.
 But out of the four versions available, this one was overall the nicest, and very prettily bound, a thing I can never resist, so I bought it.

-At this point, it's essential to insert a bit of history.
+At this point, it's essential to insert a tiny bit of history.
 People nowadays are losing sight of how things were done before computers.
-In the 19th and 20th centuries it was fairly common for people to craft personal notebooks that were really more what my mother called "pastebooks," bound volumes of individual taste, a blog site in days of yore.
-I kept them on several subjects, such as the popular TV-show Dark Shadows, while across town my future husband Chris was doing his Space Flight pastebook of any and all things regarding the space program, newspaper and magazine articles and collectible stickers and patches - like many boys of that period, he wanted to be a test pilot and astronaut.
+In the 19th and 20th centuries, it was fairly common for people to craft personal notebooks that were really more what my mother called "pastebooks," bound volumes of individual taste, a blog site in days of yore.
+When I was a kid I kept them on several subjects, like the popular TV-show Dark Shadows, while across town my future husband Chris was doing his Space Flight pastebooks about the space program, newspaper and magazine articles and collectible stickers and patches.

 My pastebooks were all in three-ring binders, because it was easy and cheap.
 If I'd had the pocket money, I might have had my favorites rebound in fine leather, like a real book.
-Every town of any size in those days had a bookbinder, and it wasn't yet a lost art.
-All sorts of people kept pastebooks, art students, and historians, and fans of a particular actor or writer.
+Even in the 1960s, every town of any size in those days had a bookbinder, and it wasn't yet a lost art.
+All sorts of people kept pastebooks, like art students, and historians, and fans of a particular actor or writer.
 And collectors of arcana, like the slang of a particular period.

-I felt Georgette Heyer specifically in some of the words themselves, odd words I’ve only seen in her novels - for example, the word “tirewoman” is notated with its 17th century source, a word I had in my own notes, one I’d never encountered anywhere but Heyer.
-The sources for the additions run the gamut, from earlier, 18th century cant dictionaries to forgotten Grub Street works like The Anti-Pamela, comic novels like The History of Pompey the Little, even 17th century songs.
+I felt Georgette Heyer specifically in some of the added words themselves, odd words I’d only seen in her novels - for example, the word “tirewoman” is notated with its 17th century source, a word I had in my own notes on her books.
+I'd never encountered it anywhere but Heyer.
+The sources for the handwritten additions run the gamut, from earlier, 18th century cant dictionaries to forgotten Grub Street works like The Anti-Pamela, comic novels like The History of Pompey the Little, even 17th century songs.
 (The works referenced in the dictionary are listed at the close of this article.)

 Another Heyer favorite is the word “gudgeon” for a fool.
-This word has several meanings, but originally it was a fish, one that I suppose had a dumb expression on its face, and was particularly easy to catch.
-Beside this word in Egan, where it’s defined as "one easily imposed upon," is a handwritten reference to Queen Anne’s New World of Words from 1611.
-Don’t be misled by the title – it wasn't a slang dictionary.
-It’s not only incredibly long, but the bloody thing is in Italian.
-The title doesn’t reference Queen Anne of the Stuart line.
-John Florio was a member of the Court of James I, and in the toadying fashion of the day, he named it for Anne of Denmark, James’ queen and his personal patron.
-Subtitled A Dictionarie of the Italian and English Tongues, it was only the second language dictionary to be published in England.
-The obscure word referenced was found on page 439, rimbeccársela, defined as “to swallow a gudgeon, or to believe that the moon is made of green cheese.”
+This word has several meanings, but originally it was a fish, one that I guess had a dumb expression on its face and was easy to catch.
+Beside this word in Egan, where it’s defined as "one easily imposed upon," is a handwritten reference to the obscure Queen Anne’s New World of Words from 1611.
+This reference work is not only incredibly long, but the bloody thing is in Italian.
+Subtitled A Dictionarie of the Italian and English Tongues, it was the second language dictionary to be published in England.
+The addition referenced it on page 439, rimbeccársela, defined as “to swallow a gudgeon, or to believe that the moon is made of green cheese.”
 In the research business, this is defined as “working for it.”

-Scattered throughout the dictionary there are pencil notes in the margins.
-I don't think there's anything more revealing in the entire book.
+Along with blank added pages, there are pencil notes in the margins throughout the dictionary.
+But the notes on blank paper are in ink, while the ones on the pages themselves are in pencil.
+I don't think there's anything more revealing.
 I would never write inside a book with a pen.
 If I had to do it, I'd use a pencil.
 Anything else would be a defacement.
-Whoever did this dictionary feels the same.
-Think about it - the Egan original has already been cut out of its covers.
-There's no issue here of preserving the value of a first edition, and so no reason not to use the pen that's used everywhere else.
+Whoever did this dictionary subconsciously felt the same.
+The Egan original has already been cut out of its covers.
+There's no issue of preserving the value of a first edition, and so no reason not to use the pen that's used everywhere else.
 But no paste and no pen ever touches the original.
-This is someone who works with research books, which are quite often aged and rare.
-I think it's unconscious to do this, someone who cringes at the thought of defacing a book.
-And yet, just as revealing, the pencil notes are done with the same carefully-added serifs, to make it look more like the type it's beside.
-Whoever this was, it's someone who's attempting to make it look as much like a published book as possible.
+This is someone who worked with research books, which are quite often aged and rare.
+I think it was someone who cringed at the thought of defacing a book.
+And yet, just as revealing, the pencil notes are done with the same laboriously-added serifs, to make it look more like type font.

-Just one more random example here, to show the level of labor found in the notes throughout.
-Let’s go to the first page, the letter “A.” Under the Egan/Grose listing “Abram Men,” these being “pretended madmen,” as well as “Abram sham,” “To pretend sickness,” is inserted a reference to the term “Dummerers or Abraham men” out of the massive 1611 book by Robert Burton, The Anatomy of Melancholy, What it Is, With all the Kinds, Causes, Symptomes, Prognostickes and Several Cures of It.
+Another work referenced is the massive 1611 book by Robert Burton, The Anatomy of Melancholy, What it Is, With all the Kinds, Causes, Symptomes, Prognostickes and Several Cures of It.
 In Three Maine Partitions with their Several Sections, Members and Subsections.
 Philosophically, Medicinally, Historically Opened and Cut Up.
 You can see why it’s fourteen hundred pages long.
-It’s not a medical treatise, really, more of a philosophical work.
-Burton uses the premise to drag in every topic from passion to constipation, in every historical period.
-As with so many works out of the 17th century, the language is pretty dense.
-Getting through the thing is a slog, and if you haven’t got a compelling reason, you probably won’t.
-The Guardian newspaper reviewed it in 2001, when the New York Times did a reprint of the work, for the first time since 1932.
-The reviewer was praising Burton’s work to the skies, but admitted that “The lazy browser won’t even pick this book up off the shelf, let alone open it.”
+Getting through it is a slog, and if you haven’t got a compelling reason, you probably won’t.
+The Guardian newspaper reviewed it in 2001, when the New York Times did a reprint, the first since 1932.
+They admitted “The lazy browser won’t even pick this book up off the shelf, let alone open it.”
 Another vote here for Heyer as the author of this dictionary’s addendums, since she was anything but a lazy browser.

 Breathtaking isn’t it?

-For this author, any and all British slang is on the table, a matter of interest.
-Heyer was a brilliant young woman, already a compulsive writer, and she was cruising full-speed toward the books for which she would be remembered.
-It’s also staggering to think that, after her marriage in 1925, long periods were spent literally in the wild; her husband was a mining engineer before becoming a barrister.
+For Heyer, any and all British slang is on the table.
+She was a brilliant young woman, already a compulsive writer.
+It’s incredible to think that, after her marriage in 1925, long periods were spent literally in the wild; her husband was a mining engineer before becoming a barrister.
 The Masqueraders was written in Tanganyika, without access to anything but the small personal library she had in tow and her memory, which must have been prodigious.
-Her fans know that Heyer was a bug on the 18th century, expert on the whole Jacobite thing, all the shifting power plays of that period that she mined for drama.
-But I think, in her youth, she was quite simply dazzled by the epic sweep of history.
+Her fans know that Heyer was a bug on the 18th century, expert on the Jacobite rebellions that ran from the late 1600s into the mid 1700s.
+But I think, in her youth, she was simply dazzled by the epic sweep of history.
 All of it was her oyster, and she was going to land her personal time machine wherever she wanted.

-I’m trying, as I write this, to get through Heyer’s earlier, medieval novels.
-I love the period – as a teenager, I adored Sharon Kay Penman and Rosemary Hawley Jarman.
-So far, to tell you the truth, as good as they are, I just don’t think Heyer's dialog sparkles the way it does for her Regency and Georgian novels.
-It often seems either stodgy or florid.
-The nearer she got to the 18th century, the sharper her dialog became.
 “Georgian” has become a convenient shorthand for Heyer’s fans and publishers.
-But, though it’s often used by antique dealers and the like, it’s sort of a criminally loose adjective; it covers more than a century, from 1714 to 1830.
-In other words, Georgian includes the Regency, as well, another word that can be a bit squishy.
+It's a word antique dealers use, but for historians it's a criminally loose adjective; it covers more than a century, from 1714 to 1830.
+In other words, Georgian includes the Regency, another word that can be a bit squishy.
 Some historians tack on the brief rein of William IV, George’s brother, and take the Georgian period all the way up to the opening of Victoria’s rein in 1837.
-It’s quite a stretch.
-I always think of the old poem by Walter Savage Landor:
+But the Regency in question was the regency of George IV.
+It makes me think of the old poem by Walter Savage Landor, about the line of Hanoverian Georges parked on the throne by the anti-Catholic Whigs.

 I sing the Georges four,